 This will be stated on your tenancy agreement, and you will receive a ‘Prescribed Information’ document shortly after the start of your tenancy detailing the scheme in which your deposit is held and the terms and conditions relating to it.

-If your property is managed by Edward Mellor, your deposit will be held with the DPS (Deposit Protection Scheme) unless otherwise advised.
+If your property is managed by Edward Mellor, your deposit will be held with the TDS (Tenancy Deposit Scheme) unless otherwise advised.

-To reclaim your deposit at the end of your tenancy, you will need your repayment ID which is a unique ID sent to you by the DPS (Deposit Protection Scheme) at the beginning of your tenancy.
+To reclaim your deposit at the end of your tenancy, you will need your repayment ID which is a unique ID sent to you by the TDS (Tenancy Deposit Scheme) at the beginning of your tenancy.

-Edward Mellor does not have access to this ID and you will need to contact the DPS in order to retrieve it should you misplace your paperwork.
+Edward Mellor does not have access to this ID and you will need to contact the TDS in order to retrieve it should you misplace your paperwork.